Software Testing in Startups

 When Should Startups Hire a QA team?

 This is also a challenge faced by startups in terms of Quality Assurance.
 Deciding when to hire a Quality Assurance team seems like a simple decision but it affects so much for a startup.

-If a company hire a Quality Assurance team too early, then there is a risk of spending the limited cash on Quality Assurance before it is necessary.
-If Quality Assurance team is hired too late than the risk is even bigger because the software is at the later stages of development and a bug is identified later.
+If a company hires a Quality Assurance team too early, then there is a risk of spending the limited cash on Quality Assurance before it is necessary.
+If the Quality Assurance team is hired too late than the risk is even bigger because the software is at the later stages of development and a bug is identified later.

 The cost of fixing might be much higher than the cost required to fix the bug in the early stages of the software development process.
 Before making this kind of decision which can affect the resources and quality of the product, the importance of hiring a Quality Assurance team and the value of hiring a Quality Assurance team at a particular stage should be kept in mind.

 There are some products like a chat app or a social networking app which can survive only for a short period of time without a thorough and complete Quality Assurance process.

 The software or applications which handle a very large amount of data containing sensitive user information needs a very thorough and complete Quality Assurance from the early stages of the Software development process.

 So first and foremost, identify how important is the Quality Assurance to your software or product then only go ahead in making the decision.

 Idea stage to the stage of Minimum Viability of your Product (MVP)

 When your software or product is just in the idea stage the Quality Assurance is very likely to be a waste of resources and money.
 This is because the product is just an idea, and nothing has been developed yet so there will be absolutely no work for the Quality Assurance team hence there will be no point in hiring them.